Twisted $S^1$ stability and positive scalar curvature obstruction on fiber bundles: Introduction

-If the inclusion map $i_*:\pi_1(F)\longrightarrow\pi_1(E^n)$ is injective, then $E^n$ admits no PSC metric.
+\begin{itemize} \item $B = X\#M$, where $M$ is an arbitrary closed manifold; \item $X$ is a Cartan-Hadamard manifold or a $3$-dimensional $K(\pi,1)$ manifold; \item the homomorphism induced by the inclusion map $i_*:\pi_1(F)\longrightarrow\pi_1(E^n)$ is injective. \end{itemize} Assume that one of the following properties is satisfied: \begin{enumerate} \item $F$ is $K(\pi,1)$, $n\le 7$, $n\le m+5$; \item $F$ is in the class $NPSC^+$, $E$ is spin or $F$ is totally nonspin, $n\le 7$; \item $F$ is spin and has non-vanishing Rosenberg index, and $E$ is spin. \end{enumerate} Then $E^n$ admits no PSC metric.
 Moreover, in the case (1), any metric on $E^n$ with nonnegative scalar curvature is flat.
 In particular, the conclusion holds true if $F = S^1$. \end{theorem}

-Recall a closed 3-manifold admits no PSC metric if and only if it contains a $K(\pi,1)$ factor in its prime decomposition.
-Therefore, Theorem \ref{thm2} actually extends the result Example \ref{eg1} (a) (\cite{Zei}) of Zeidler to bundles over all 3-manifold of interest.
-In addition, Theorem \ref{thm2} implies under certain spin compactible condition, the fiber bundle over enlargeable 3-manifold whose fiber is also enlargeable admits no PSC metric under the incompressible condition, this provides further investigation in the direction as Example\ref{eg1} (b) (\cite{HS06}) by Hanke and Schick.
-Theorem \ref{thm2} also gives new class of manifolds which does not admit PSC metric obtained by taking \textsl{generalized connected sum} along $K(\pi,1)$ submanifold.
-As is shown in \cite{ref13}, this does not hold true in general even one takes generalized connected sum along closed curves.\\
+Theorem \ref{thm2} has extended the scope of Example \ref{eg1} (a)(b)(c) above.
+In fact, the base space in Theorem \ref{thm2} includes all those of interest of dimension no greater than 3, since an oriented closed surface admits no PSC if and only if it is Cartan-Hadamard, while a closed 3-manifold admits no PSC if and only if it contains a $K(\pi,1)$ factor in its prime decomposition.
+We would like to point out that the incompressible condition here is natural since it automatically holds when the base space is aspherical.

-We next focus on the case of $S^1$ bundle.
-We say a manifold is 1-enlargeable, if the non-zero degree map in the definition of the enlargeable manifold is required to be of degree 1.
-We first prove the following general result under a homological nontrivial condition.
+Another point is that we are able to include a broader class of non-spin fibers when the total space has dimension no greater than 7.
+Over the past forty years, most results concerning topological obstruction to PSC have been obtained through Dirac operator methods, as exemplified by the works of \cite{ref6}\cite{Ros83}\cite{St92}.
+However, these results require certain spin conditionS on the manifold.
+Instead of using the Dirac operator, our major tool is based on the variational method, which is not widely used in deriving PSC topological obstruction results.
+This enables us to include the non-spin fibers, as well as certain spin \textit{SYS} fibers whose PSC obstruction could not be detected by any present Dirac operator method, as is shown in \cite{ref25}.
+The dimension 7 restriction in (1)(2) in Theorem \ref{thm2} arises in the regularity issue of minimal hypersurfaces, which is possible to be relaxed in light of recent works \cite{CMS23} and \cite{SY17}.

-\begin{theorem} Let $B$ be a $n$-dimensional closed 1-enlargeable manifold and $E$ a $S^1$ bundle over $B$ ($n+1\le 7$).
-If the fiber of $E$ is homologically non-trivial, then $E$ carries no PSC metric. \end{theorem}
+We would like to make a brief remark here that, even in the trivial bundle (product) case, Problem \ref{mainprob} remains highly nontrivial.
+As discussed in §5 of \cite{ref7}, Gromov observed that the product of two enlargeable manifolds, or the product of an SYS manifold with an overtorical manifold admits no PSC metric.
+However, it was demonstrated in \cite{GH24} that there exist three SYS 4-manifolds whose product does admit a PSC metric (see \cite{GH24} for further examples).
+This indicates that, in full generality, Problem \ref{mainprob} presents substantial challenges at this stage of research.